nishavarghese15/GYRO/README.md

 Support from IRDE CARS project (No: RB2021EE206IRDE005001) is gratefully acknowledged.

 ## Cite Us
-If you use DRUVA, please cite the following work:
+If you use GYRO, please cite the following work:
 ```
 @InProceedings{GRNet,
     author    = {Varghese, Nisha and Rajagopalan, A. N. and Ansari, Zahir Ahmed},